dsc-courses/dsc10-2024-fa/syllabus.md

 **I am on the waitlist, but I really want to get into the course.
 Can you let me in?**

 Sorry, but instructors are not able to enroll students in classes.
+There is nothing we can do let you into the course.

 **I am on the waitlist, so how can I keep up with the course?**

 Waitlisted to students may attend lecture and discussion, space-permitting, and can also watch podcast recordings.
 You can (and should) still submit assignments if you are on the waitlist.
+If you get off the waitlist and are able to join the class, you will not get any extensions on past-due assignments.

 Waitlisted students should have access to DataHub to work on assignments.
 You may need to add yourself to some course tools; see the [Getting Started](#-getting-started) section of the syllabus.

 **What are my chances of getting off the waitlist?**